amcaughan/TeachingGit/README.md

-This is a really cool readme for this really cool project
+This is a really cool readme for this really cool project.

+This is a second line.